ChessMax/awesome-programming-languages/README.md

 - [Odin](https://github.com/odin-lang/Odin) - The Odin programming language is designed with the intent of creating an alternative to C.
 - [Oil](http://www.oilshell.org/) - Oil is a new Unix shell.
 It's our upgrade path from bash to a better language and runtime.
 - [Okta](https://github.com/mikelma/oktac) - Okta is a new open source, general-purpose programming language that, although it’s still in its childhood, aims to provide a simple platform to create low level, efficient software.
+- [One](https://github.com/One-Language/One) - It is an open source, self-hosted, bootstrapping system programming language which makes it easy to build reliable and efficient software.
+One is a programming language that makes it easy to build reliable, efficient and performant software. [system]
 - [Orion](https://github.com/wafelack/orion) - Orion is a high level, purely functional Lisp dialect.
 - [OverScript](https://github.com/overscript-lang/OverScript) - OverScript is a simple and powerful C-like statically-typed language written in C# and is great for both embedding in .NET programs and building standalone applications.
 The project was developed from scratch without looking back at traditional approaches to creating languages.
 The unique approach allows the language to go beyond the standard features and have great potential for improvement.
 - [OxygenBasic](https://github.com/Charles-Pegge/OxygenBasic) - BASIC compiler.
 Run programs directly, or compile to 32/64 bit binary.
 Supports C headers and assembly code.
 Supports Unicode source scripts.